1947

 "Weekly Review of the New Records," St. Louis Post-Dispatch, May 7, 1947, 4D: favorable review.

-Dial's releases continue to be a messy affair, having different track and/or different take combinations on the same or differing series numbers.
+Dial's releases is a messy affair, having different track and/or different take combinations on the same or differing series numbers.

 June 12